jaredjj3/code-next-intro/README.md

 - What was difficult about creating a counter component in plain JavaScript?
 - What are the things we were responsible of keeping track of?

+## LECTURE: Introducing React

+We have a rough idea of how to create a web application using plain JavaScript.
+However, we can see that it is cumbersome to track internal state and what the user sees.
+We also have to come up with our own strategies for making DOM updates efficient.

+React solves these problems for us.
+As long as we do things the "React way", React will make updates to the DOM for us in an efficient manner.
+All we have to do is manage the app state according to our specifications.